Chinese used vehicle exporting: Designated locations

 Ten cities, including Beijing, Shanghai and Guangdong, were announced to be designated areas where used vehicles can be legally exported from.
 Xi'an and Tianjin were also designated as export cities.

 Effects

-According to Alan Kang, an analyst at LMC Automotive, he said that exports of Chinese vehicles overseas will have a medium- to long-term effect in helping Chinese automobile manufacturers "smoothen sales of new cars".
+According to Alan Kang, an analyst at LMC Automotive, exports of Chinese vehicles overseas will have a medium- to long-term effect in helping Chinese automobile manufacturers "smoothen sales of new cars".

-Sales of used Chinese vehicles to emerging markets would drive down prices, it would make an impact on new cars being sold and manufactured.
+Sales of used Chinese vehicles to emerging markets would drive down prices, making an impact on new cars being sold and manufactured.
 They would be preferable to persons who want to buy cheaper vehicles.
 This gives Chinese vehicle manufacturers a chance to sell any vehicles that may run into trouble with the State VI vehicle emission standards that were implemented on July 1, 2019.
 The market allows the vehicles to be exported to countries that do not have strict standards for vehicles used in their own markets.